-Tillampa is the public face of B2G Solutions — a small Texas team shipping practical software for cities and local campaigns.
+Tillampa is operated by Tillampa LLC — a small Texas team shipping practical software for cities.

 Most local-government software is built far away from the people who actually use it.
 Long contracts.
 Features nobody asked for.
 We're trying a different way.

-Pick a problem we've seen up close — permits stuck in email, a campaign drowning in spreadsheets — ship a small tool that fixes it, then sit with the people using it.
+Pick a problem we've seen up close — permits stuck in email or a team drowning in spreadsheets — ship a small tool that fixes it, then sit with the people using it.

-Today that means two products: PermitFlow for permit departments, and Tactical Politician for local campaigns — plus custom-built software when the off-the-shelf market doesn't fit.
+Today that means MuniStack for permit departments, plus custom-built software when the off-the-shelf market doesn't fit.
 More when the next problem is real.

 No proprietary frameworks.
 Tools you can hire for.
 Code you could read.